 As the Assistant Vice-Chancellor (Student Experience) at the University of Bolton, Ebrahim had responsibility for student retention and satisfaction and the TIRI Interdisciplinary Research Centre.
 His research interests continue to focus on key dimensions of the student experience.

-Ebrahim has a growing public profile as the Deputy Leader of Bolton Council and is closely involved in the Northern Powerhouse project through his association with the Greater Manchester Combined Authority.
-He is also a Board Member of the Growth Company and the Manchester Airport Secured Lending Group.
+Ebrahim has a growing public profile as the Deputy Leader of Bolton Council and is closely involved in the Northern Powerhouse project through his association with the Greater Manchester Combined Authority where he serves as the Deputy for Economy and Internationalisation.
+He is also a Board Member of the Growth Company, a member of the GM Growth Board and a shareholder of the Manchester Airport Group.

-Ebrahim has also served at a national level on the UK Government’s Commission on Integration and Cohesion and has worked as an Independent Expert Adviser for the Audit Commission.
+Ebrahim has served at a national level on the UK Government’s Commission on Integration and Cohesion and has worked as an Independent Expert Adviser to the Audit Commission.